-The part of France called Basque country (Pays Basque) is glorious, and very different.
-On the west coast of France, you arrive from Bordeaux and you’re suddenly in mountainous terrain; described by one 17th century traveller as ‘very bumpy country’.
+The part of France called Basque country (Pays Basque) is glorious and very different.
+On the west coast of France, you arrive from Bordeaux and you’re suddenly in mountainous terrain; described by one 17th century traveler as ‘very bumpy country’.
 Historically divided into seven Basque provinces, they share the same language and culture on both sides of the border with Spain.

-The Basque people have always been fiercely independent, and identify more with their Spanish Basque neighbours in many ways than they do with their French neighbours (especially in distant cities like Paris).
+The Basque people have always been fiercely independent, and identify more with their Spanish Basque neighbors in many ways than they do with their French neighbors (especially in distant cities like Paris).

 They speak their own language of Euskera which is shared with their Spanish counterparts and you’ll see bilingual signs and posters throughout the region.

 There are other differences as well, the most striking of which is the architecture.
 Instead of the orange stonewashed buildings with their red terracotta tiles which you expect from this part of southern France, the Basque style features stark white buildings made of cob then coated with whitewash, and with brown, green, burgundy or navy wood timbers and overhanging tiled roofs.
 These traditional houses have inspired many suburban villas.

 Basque churches are different as well.
 Many of them were renovated in the 16th century, with the belfry being more prominent than in other parts of France.
 It’s flat rising to three pointed gables, each with a cross.

 A Unique Basque Sport

 One of the defining characteristics of Basque country is, surprisingly, a game.